tomtyiu/codex-vscode-TY/README.md

 ---

+> **Important Note**: This is a fork of the [original OpenAI Codex CLI](https://github.com/openai/codex) with Vscode support The main differences in this fork are:
+> Support Vscode
+> Read Readme.me in https://github.com/tomtyiu/codex-vscode-TY/tree/main/packages/vscode for more information

 ## Experimental technology disclaimer

 Codex CLI is an experimental project under active development.
 It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
 We're building it in the open with the community and welcome: